Better Procurement | 2023 Working Group Breakfast SummitFebruary 16, 2023, 7:30 AM - 11:45 AM ET | Marriott Metro Center

 Program Manager, Robotic Process Automation, Office of Information Technology, U.S. Dept of Homeland Security

-Director, Project Accelerator Transition Innovation Office, U.S. Dept of Health and Human Services
+Director, Project Accelerator Transition Innovation Office, Advanced Research Projects Agency for Health

 Col Debra Daniels